What is To Be With Hamlet?

 Cast - "HAMLET"

 Originally from Portland, Oregon, Zachary received his BA in Acting at The University of the Pacific in Stockton, CA. In NYC he worked and trained for three years with Theatre Group Dzieci, an experimental theatre ensemble dedicated to exploring the sacred through the act of theatre.
-He is currently in production on an acro-dance-theatre piece entitled "Babel" premiering in January (www.babel.build).
+His recent production of an acro-dance-theatre piece entitled "Babel," premiered in January off Broadway (www.babel.build).

 Cast - "GHOST" / "Hamlet"